 Although immigration is highly debated in the context of population aging and its fiscal impacts are attracting increasing attention, the literature has yet to produce nonpartisan results to support current immigration policies in advanced economies and Canada in particular.
 The reasons are twofold.
-First, different studies make different assumptions about the consumption of public goods (Grubel & Grady, 2012) and most studies only account for costs and contributions that are directly related to the individual while those from and through the family are left out (d’Albis et al., 2019).
-Second, the scope of the immigrant population is not consistent across studies and results varies for different cohorts (Grubel & Grady, 2012), subgroup and methodology (Chojnicki, 2011).
+First, different studies make different assumptions about the consumption of public goods (Grubel & Grady, 2012) Second, the scope of the immigrant population is not consistent across studies and results varies for different cohorts (Grubel & Grady, 2012), subgroup and methodology (Chojnicki, 2011).
 This is illustrated in Lee and Miller (1998) who found that the overall fiscal impact (taxes paid less costs generated) is on average, $1,400 if only first-generation immigrants are included, -$400 if the second generation is included, and $600 if extended to all descendants of living immigrants.
 Such a holistic approach is very rare and almost nonexistent for Canada.
 In this study, we use the National Transfer Account (NTA) method to measure the costs and contributions of immigration between 1997 and 2015.
+In our study, we choose to retain a consensual definition of immigration, i.e., persons residing in Canada who were born outside of Canada, excluding Canadian citizens born outside Canada.
 The NTA method takes an intergenerational perspective that accounts for costs and contributions involving the family and the state (Mason & Lee, 2011; United Nations, 2013).
-This article builds on M´erette and NAVAUX (2019), splits inflow and outflow transfers between immigrants and natives, measures the differences between the two populations, and attempts to uncover the sources of these differences using demographic decomposition.
+This article builds on Mérette and NAVAUX (2019), splits inflow and outflow transfers between immigrants and natives, measures the differences between the two populations, and attempts to uncover the sources of these differences using demographic decomposition.

 Methods, data and measures

 This study aims to compare immigrants and natives regarding their cost and contribution to the public finances.
-This allows accessing the extend to which immigration has been a contributor to public finances and supports its policies in Canada.
-For this purpose, an immigrant is defined as a person born outside Canada but living in the country as a citizen or permanent resident.
-The 2016 Census enumerated about 7.5 million immigrants in Canada, accounting for about 22% of the total population.
+This allows accessing the extent to which immigration has been a contributor to public finances and supports its policies in Canada.
+The 2016 Census enumerated about 7.5 million of immigrants in Canada, accounting for about 22% of the total population.
 About 61% of immigrants in Canada live in the three metropolitan areas of Toronto, Montreal, and Vancouver.
-Recent immigrants, those who arrived between 2011 and 2016, are mainly from Asia and belong to the economic category.
-Per capita costs and contributions for immigrants and natives are estimated using the National Transfer Accounts (NTA) method.
+Recent immigrants, those who arrived between 2011 and 2016, are mainly from Asia and belong to the economic category of immigration.

+In our study, per capita costs and contributions for immigrants and natives are estimated using the National Transfer Accounts (NTA) method.
 In the NTA terminology, they are referred to as inflow transfers and outflow transfers respectively, or simply transfers to denote both.
 Age-adjusted transfers are estimated using the model of continuous change.
 This section presents an overview of the methods along with the measures of comparison.
+On a firsthand the section focuses on the NTA methodology.
+On a second hand, it introduces the methodology used to isolate crude, Age-adjusted and demographic components from NTA age profiles

-The National Transfer Method
+National Transfer Accounts

 National Transfer Accounts (NTA) constitute an age-based national accounts methodology that originates from the works of (Lee, 1980) and (Mason, 1988).
 The NTA method introduced age into the System of National Accounts (SNA) by disaggregating national income, consumption, and savings by age and therefore take into account intergenerational transfers made through the State or the family.
 This article goes further by splitting transfers to and from the state between immigrants and natives.